beeper/bridge-manager/README.md

 of registration YAML and pretty-printed extra details.
 This may be useful if you want to automate fetching the homeserver URL.

+### Deleting bridges
 If you don't want a self-hosted bridge anymore, you can delete it using `bbctl delete <name>`.
 Deleting a bridge will permanently erase all traces of it from the Beeper servers (e.g. any rooms and ghost users it created).
+For official bridges, it will also delete the local data directory with the bridge config, database and python virtualenv (if applicable).